ampribe/abloom/docs/IMPLEMENTATION.md

 The tables below show the memory overhead for SBBF compared to the standard implementation and validate the LUT approach to approximating the required bits per element.

 ### 2.1 Memory Overhead Summary
+`abloom` requires ~1.5-2x memory overhead compared to a standard Bloom Filter implementation on standard workloads (1%, 0.1% FPR).
+This can reduce performance for extremely high capacities or low false positive rates since the filter will not fit within cache and accesses will incur more expensive memory accesses.
+The benchmark on 10M ints, 0.1% FPR shows this effect, though `abloom` is still significantly faster than alternative libraries.

 Bits per element (SBBF-512+pow2 = SBBF-512 × 1.386):

 ```